 Political scientist, York Research Chair and Distinguished Research Professor Isabella Bakker received York University’s first Trudeau Fellowship in 2009 for her work in feminist and critical political economy.
 Her research addresses the effects macroeconomic policies have on equitable, socially just and sustainable development, as well as on human rights.
 Her work connects fundamental economic policies and forces to the economics of daily life to show how people and communities reproduce and sustain themselves in an increasingly privatized capitalist global economy.

-Haideh Moghissi, professor of sociology and equity studies, received the Trudeau Fellowship in 2011 for her work as a leading international scholar of gender, women and Islam.
+Haideh Moghissi, Professor Emeritus of Sociology and Equity Studies, received the Trudeau Fellowship in 2011 for her work as a leading international scholar of gender, women and Islam.
 Born and raised in Iran, she was a founder of the Iranian National Union of Women.
 Her body of research has been consistently informed by her commitment to meaningful, sustainable change and to social justice and gender democracy in the Middle East.
 She has led several international collaborative research projects on the interacting elements that define the increasing tensions between self-identified Muslim migrants and their new countries.